 - whole grains

-In addition to choosing the right diet, regular exercise is crucial to the health of those with diabetes.
-Exercise can help lower your blood sugar and A1C levels, which can help you to avoid complications.
+In addition to choosing the best foods to eat to help with any recommended weight loss, exercising regularly is crucial when you have diabetes.
+Those lifestyle strategies can help you lower your blood sugar and A1C levels, which can help you avoid complications.